zulip/zulip/docs/outreach/experience.md

 # How to have an amazing experience

-If you are joining Zulip as part of an outreach program (e.g.
+If you are joining Zulip as part of an outreach program (e.g., [GSoC](https://summerofcode.withgoogle.com/) or [Outreachy](https://www.outreachy.org/)), welcome!
-[GSoC](https://summerofcode.withgoogle.com/) or
-[Outreachy](https://www.outreachy.org/)), welcome!
 Please make sure you read this page carefully early on, and we encourage you to come back to it over the